1938 Bouche Ronde #448

 the guitar shows it's gypsy life..with several well repaired top cracks..it also has been refretted, and now plays like a dream.

-It has a big open voice, broader sounding than the oval. only half a dozen have surfaced in all the years..it is truly a special guitar NHSC $20,000.00
+It has a big open voice, broader sounding than the oval. only half a dozen have surfaced in all the years..it is truly a special guitar.. with an even more attractive price now..
+NHSC $17,500.00

 1942 Petite Bouche #575